 My kids are sick, mainly the older one, but both of them.
-Their symptoms have ranged from a persistent cough lasting about 3 weeks, to stomach ache, to raging fevers of almost 40 degrees the past two nights in a row,
+Their symptoms have ranged from a persistent cough lasting for the past three weeks, to stomach ache, raging fevers of almost 40 degrees the past two nights in a row,

-Despite Monday night’s frustrated, sarcastic instagram post (which got a lot of likes – you guys are hard core) …
+Despite Monday night’s frustrated, sarcastic instagram post (which got a lot of likes – you guys are hard-core) …

 … I have been very worried about them, my eldest in particular.
 Her temperature will just not stay down, she’s got chills and sweats and is very miserable, bless her.

 Aside from the worry over her actually being so sick, I have had other thoughts to consider whilst solo parenting the two of them.
-Such as:

-- I have run out of paracetamol, so if the ibuprofen doesn’t bring her temperature down, will I survive the cool vinegar bath?
+I have run out of paracetamol, so if the ibuprofen doesn’t bring her temperature down, will I survive the cool vinegar bath?
 Her bath that is, not mine.
 She’s sure to throw a half hallucinated, exhausted tantrum at being forced into a cold bath in the middle of the night in winter (as would I), and I’m just not sure I would survive that.

 - If I have to take her to the ER because of the high temperature, do I call a friend (who would have to leave her family) to come wait at mine in the middle of the night with my younger child, or do I take said younger child with me?
-(No, I have no family around … just in case you were wandering.)
+(No, I have no family around … just in case you were wondering.)